 Creek Bottom Cardigan

-pattern.
-The wool yarns make this sweater warm
+simple slip stitch pattern.
+The wool yarns make this sweater

-You need BOTH bulky and worsted weight yarn for the stitch pattern in this sweater.
+You need BOTH bulky and worsted weight yarn for the stitch pattern in this sweater, alternating them every two rows.
 They may be the same color or contrasting colors for a totally different look.
-The sample is shown in Berroco Peruvia Quick for the bulky yarn and a matching color Berroco Peruvia for the worsted weight yarn.
+(See photo of 2 color swatch.)
+The sweater shown was knit with Berroco Peruvia Quick for the bulky yarn and a matching color Berroco Peruvia for the worsted weight yarn.

 Yardages: Bulky yarn: 412 (470, 500, 580, 618) yards.